extcode/cart/Documentation/AdministratorManual/Configuration/Cart/MultiStepCheckout/Index.rst

        }
    }

-.. container:: table-row

-   Property
-      plugin.tx_cart.settings.cart.steps
+.. confval:: plugin.tx_cart.settings.cart.steps

-   Data type
-      int
+   :Type: int
-   Description
+   :Default: empty

    If this configuration is set, the checkout will be divided into the specified number of slots.
    An HTML template file must then exist for each step.
    If this configuration is not set, the one-step checkout is used as before.

 In the following, the provided example with 4 steps shall be explained, so that a customization is as easy as possible.
 The four steps are divided as follows: